 - For large herds wishing to classify, please contact the office to discuss the options available to you for completing your inspection.

-- The Classification Committee of the Association has the responsibility for the selection, training and appointment of Classification Inspectors who must also hold a TOP Inspector’s Certificate.
+- The Holstein Friesian NZ Board has the responsibility for the selection, training and appointment of Classification Inspectors who must also hold a current TOP Inspector’s Certificate.

 - Inspectors will be allocated to tours of inspection on the approval of the HFNZ Board.